-In 1962, Dr. Jack Papritz and other art patrons wanted to create a festival.
-With the help of the Anacortes Chamber of Commerce and a little money, the first Anacortes Arts Festival was in July 1962, and billed as the "longest art display in the world".
-From the beginning, the art festival has a focus of fine art in a festive atmosphere.
-The Anacortes Art Festival has judged amateur and professional divisions along with venues for all artists to display their work.
-For 2022, the festival is August 5-7.
-For the artists wanting to join the festival, a booth fee of $360 plus 10% of all sales are given to the festival.
-Aside from all the art to enjoy, live music on several stages is big part of the festivities.
-A unique aspect of this art festival is the "working studios" where visitors can interact with the artists while they are creating art.
-This year they have chalk art, blacksmithing, and wood turning to name a few.
+In 1962, Dr. Jack Papritz and a group of art enthusiasts wanted to organize a festival that celebrated creativity and culture through various forms of art.
+With the support of the Anacortes Chamber of Commerce and a small budget, the first Anacortes Arts Festival was held in July of that year.
+It was touted as the "longest art display in the world" and has been focused on fine art and a festive atmosphere ever since.
+The festival features amateur and professional divisions, and provides venues for all artists to showcase their work.
+Artists interested in participating are required to pay a booth fee of $360 plus 10% of all sales to the festival.
+In addition to art, the festival also features live music on multiple stages.
+A unique aspect of the Anacortes Arts Festival is the "working studios," where visitors can observe and interact with artists as they create their art.
+This year's festival includes activities such as chalk art, blacksmithing, and wood turning, among others.

-In 1997, the Art in the Pearl Fine Arts and Craft Festival was started by 15 artists who dedicated their time to showcase high quality, hand made works.
-Now in its 25th year, the festival is run by volunteers and not paid employees.
-Art in the Pearl was created in response to the downfall of the Artquake show that relied heavily on corporate sponsorship money.
-To prevent the same demise, Art in the Pearl is a non-profit run by a volunteer board of directors.
-In 2022, the festival will be on Labor Day Weekend September 3-5.
-This year will feature 130 artists and approximately 85,000 visitors.
-All artists will be chosen through a blind jury process over 2 days.
-Booth fees for the artists ranges from $650-$1295 depending on the size of your booth.
-Since the festival is nonprofit, there are no commissions on the sales of artwork.
-This is great news for artists as they keep all profits.
-Since this festival is in Portland, Oregon, no sales tax is applied to sales.
+Art in the Pearl Fine Arts and Craft Festival was founded in 1997 by a group of 15 artists with a mission to showcase high-quality, handmade works.
+Today, the festival is celebrating its 25th year and is organized by a team of dedicated volunteers rather than paid employees.
+The event was created in response to the failure of Artquake, a show that relied heavily on corporate sponsorship.
+To avoid a similar fate, Art in the Pearl operates as a non-profit organization and is governed by a volunteer board of directors.
+The festival takes place on Labor Day weekend and will feature 130 artists and approximately 85,000 visitors.
+All artists are chosen through a blind jury process that spans two days.
+Booth fees for artists range from $650-$1295, depending on the size of the booth.
+Since the festival is a non-profit, there are no commissions on the sales of artwork, which is great news for artists as they get to keep all profits.
+Additionally, since the festival takes place in Portland, Oregon, there is no sales tax applied to sales.

-Running for 73 years, the Salem Art Fair & Festival is one of the largest in the Pacific Northwest.
-This 3 day event is a celebration of the visual and performing arts.
-Approximately 35,000 attendees show up each year to view and purchase the high end, fine art presented by each artist.
-220 artists will be chosen through a blind jury process which consists of 5 professional working artists.
-This year, the art festival will be held July 15-17 in Salem, Oregon.
-Fees to enter the art fair for exhibiting artists is a $45 application fee, $525-$1225 booth fee depending on booth size, and no commissions for each sale.
-The artist keeps 100% of the profits.
+The Salem Art Fair & Festival has been running for 73 years and is one of the largest in the Pacific Northwest.
+It is a 3-day event that celebrates the visual and performing arts and attracts approximately 35,000 attendees each year who come to view and purchase high-end fine art from 220 selected artists.
+The artists are chosen through a blind jury process consisting of 5 professional working artists.
+Artists who wish to exhibit must pay a $45 application fee and a booth fee ranging from $525-$1225, depending on booth size.
+The festival does not take any commissions on sales, so the artist keeps 100% of the profits.

-Art fairs and festivals are a great way for many artists to show their work to potential clients.
-Although I have not entered an art fair due to initial cost set up, I go to several throughout the year to enjoy other artist's work.
-Many photographers I've talked to that do art shows say it's about $10,000 to acquire everything for your first show.
-That's a lot of money for an artist that works for the federal government full time.
-Maybe when I retire and have more time to dedicate to shows but for now, it's not possible.
-It's always fun to talk to artist at the shows and learn where the inspiration comes from or why they chose the medium.
-Seeing other photographer's images inspires me to get out and create more photos or I see new locations to visit.
-Art fairs and festivals are a great way to purchase art directly from the artist and establish a connection for when you want to make another purchase.
+Art fairs and festivals provide an excellent opportunity for many artists to showcase their work to potential clients.
+Although I have not participated in any art fair due to the high initial cost, I visit several throughout the year to appreciate other artists' work.
+According to many photographers I have talked to who do art shows, it costs around $10,000 to acquire everything needed for the first show.
+This is a significant amount of money for an artist who works for the federal government full-time.
+Perhaps, when I retire and have more time to dedicate to shows, I may consider participating.
+Nonetheless, it is always enjoyable to converse with artists at these events, learn where they draw their inspiration from, or why they chose a particular medium.
+Seeing other photographers' works motivates me to get out and take more photos or visit new locations.
+Art fairs and festivals also offer an excellent opportunity to buy art directly from the artists and establish a connection for future purchases.